Airflow Integration

 Installation

 The v2 plugin requires Airflow 2.3+ and Python 3.8+.
-If you don't meet these requirements, use the v1 plugin instead.
+If you don't meet these requirements, see the compatibility section for other options.

 pip install 'acryl-datahub-airflow-plugin[plugin-v2]'